mpsilfve/pcfp-data/README.md

 # pcfp-data

-This repository contains data sets for experimentation on the paradigm cell-filling task (PCFP) where the task is to fill in the missing forms in a set of morphological inflection tables.
+This repository contains datasets for experimentation on the paradigm cell-filling task (PCFP) where the task is to fill in the missing forms in a set of morphological inflection tables.
 For example,

 ```